Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 Students should check for prerequisites before enrolling in any subjects.
 Each of the Professional Experience subjects must be completed in order and there are pre-requisites for these subjects.
-For example, Professional Experience 1 and 2 are both pre-requisites for Professional Experience 3.
+For example, Professional Experience 1 is the pre-requisite for Professional Experience 2.

 The standard full-time study load is two subjects per study period.

 You can download an enrolment planner via the link below that will allow you to determine the recommended sequence of enrolment based on your assessed teaching area/s and your study period of commencement in the Master of Teaching.